 - Qualified small employer HRA (QSEHRA).
 The simplest to deploy and manage, a QSEHRA lets employers offer a single reimbursement plan to all employees up to a maximum amount adjusted each year for inflation.

 - Group coverage HRA (GCHRA).
 Employers who offer group coverage can supplement the benefit by reimbursing employees for out-of-pocket expenses like copays and prescription costs.
 The GCHRA is a great way to make a high-deductible plan more effective or to create a feature-rich, luxury health package.

 What are the enrollment statistics for Alabama health insurance?

 - Individual health insurance.
-159,820 residents enrolled in qualified health plans (QHPs) through the Healthcare.gov marketplace during the open enrollment period.
+150,530 residents enrolled in qualified health plans (QHPs) through the Healthcare.gov marketplace during the 2021 open enrollment period.
 Of these, roughly 95 percent receive premium subsidies.
-For 2021, the upper income limit for receiving subsidies is projected to be $51,040 for an individual and $104,800 for a family of four.
+Due to the changes made by the American Rescue Plan, there is no longer an upper income limit on premium tax credits.
+Anyone can access a tax credit if their premiums exceed 8.5 percent of their household income.

 - Medicare.
 As of August 2020, there were 1,059,950 beneficiaries of Medicare in Alabama.

 Alabama health insurance resources